Whiteknight/ParserObjects/docs/parsers_specialty.md

 # Specialty Parsers

 In addition to the [Core Parsers](parsers_core.md), ParserObjects provides a few pre-built parsers for common and familiar programming tasks.
 Several of these methods will cache the created instances so you don't recreate them on every call.
 Exceptions will be noted below.
+All of the specialty parsers assume `char` input, because all of these tasks are related to characters and strings.

 ## Digit Parsers